Scientific Parameter intermediate

 Below 110°CNeither (water still present)None — syrup stageColorlessWater activity too high; reactions essentially inactive

-110-130°CEarly Maillard begins; fructose caramelization startsFaint buttery/milky notes (diacetyl)Pale yellowSoft/firm ball stage — most dairy caramels stay here
+110-130°CMaillard becomes rapid on a cooking time-scale; fructose caramelization startsButtery/milky notes from dairy (butterfat, cultured-cream diacetyl, early lactones)Pale yellowSoft/firm ball stage (112-120°C) — most dairy caramels stay here

 130-145°CMaillard accelerating; furan formation increasingCaramel, light toffee, butteryGoldenHard ball / soft crack — toffee and butterscotch territory

-145-160°CStrong Maillard; sucrose caramelization beginsRich toffee, nutty, complex caramelAmberCritical zone — pyrazines forming, flavor deepening rapidly
+145-160°CStrong Maillard; fructose/lactose caramelization continuing; sucrose caramelization starts at the top of the range (~160°C)Rich toffee, nutty, complex caramelAmberCritical zone — pyrazines forming, flavor deepening rapidly

 160-170°CBoth reactions at peak intensityDeep caramel, roasted nuts, slight bitternessDeep amberFor dark caramel flavor; watch closely — seconds matter here